microchip-pic-avr-examples/pic16f18076-intro-to-sleep-mplab-mcc/README.md

 Lastly, enable global interrupts by uncommenting `INTERRUPT_GlobalInterruptEnable();` from the same file then program the device.
 The LED will light up when SW0 is pressed and the device will be asleep when SW0 is not pressed.

 Note: A debounce circuit or function is good practice when using a pushbutton.
-This demo leaves out hardware debouncing for simplicity, however an example of hardware debouncing that can be done using the CLC and Timer 2 peripherals can been seen [here](https://mplab-discover.microchip.com/v2/item/com.microchip.code.examples/com.microchip.ide.project/com.microchip.subcategories.modules-and-peripherals.system-modules.Others/com.microchip.mcu8.mplabx.project.pic18f16q40-clc-switch-debouncing/2.0.1?view=about&dsl=debounce).
+This demo leaves out hardware debouncing for simplicity, however an example of hardware debouncing that can be done using the CLC and Timer 2 peripherals can been seen [here](https://mplab-discover.microchip.com/com.microchip.mcu8.mplabx.project.pic18f16q40-clc-switch-debouncing).

 ### Using Peripheral Interrupts With Sleep Mode (ADCC)

 The PIC16F18076’s sleep mode can also be left using peripheral interrupts.
-This can be anything from: a Timer peripheral, the CLC, ADCC, and more.
+These interrupts can come from a Timer, Configurable Logic Cell (CLC), ADCC, or other peripheral.
 This example will be using the threshold interrupt from the ADCC peripheral, so while the specifics for setting up a peripheral will vary, the general process for using any peripheral interrupt as a wake-up will remain similar.

 Before setting up the interrupt, the peripheral will need to be configured.
 For this example the ADCC will be running in Basic Mode, Right-Aligned, and "Auto-conversion Trigger" set to TMR2.
 Then set the "Postive Input Channel" to "AND0".
 The ADCC oscillator must be set to ADCRC to enable ADCC operation while the PIC16F18076 is in sleep.
 For the threshold: set the “Error Calculation Mode” to “Actual Result vs. Setpoint”, the “Threshold Setpoint” to “0”, “Threshold Interrupt Mode” to “ADERR > ADUTH”, and “Upper Threshold” to your desired ADCC reading to trigger a wakeup (this example will use 700. however any value between 4095 and 0 will work for Basic Mode).
 Last for this menu, switch on “ADTI Interrupt Enable”.

 ![ADCCC Settings](images/ADCT_ADCC.png)

 Next, add the Timer 2 module from "Device Resources" and change the oscillator from "HFINTOSC" to "LFINTOSC" and change the timer period as desired.
-This example uses 1ms, but any duration will work.
+This example uses 1 ms, but any duration will work.

 ![Timer 2 Settings](images/ADCT_TMR2.png)